 I give voters my promise that I will provide honest, fair, and conservative leadership, to protect our rights and fight for high quality services and lower taxes."

-Dave has been married to Joanne LaRock for 34 years.
-He and his family settled in Loudoun County 29 years ago.
-They have seven children and eight grandchildren.
+Dave and Joanne LaRock have been married 37 years and have seven children and 14 grandchildren.
+He and his family settled in Loudoun County 32 years ago.
 Dave and Joanne are active in the local home school network and in their church community, and support their family members who have devoted much time ministering to impoverished people in Belize, Ghana, and Brazil.
 They attend Cornerstone Chapel in Leesburg.